min-ye/markdown/English_a.md

 7. Fill in the blank with the correct form of the given word in the brackets
 	01. - Is this ___an apple___ (apple)?
 		 - No, it isn't.
-	02. - Whar are these?
+	02. - What are these?
 		 - They are ___oranges___ (orange).
 	03. Pass me ___a pencil___ (pencil).
 	04. Give me some ___eggs___ (egg), please.